and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 - Die Bahn war voll voll.

-So let’s find out what’s up with voll.
+So let’s jump right in and find out what’s up with voll.

 - Mein Glas ist voll.